 4. Pour into the empty container.
 You can also blend the ingredients together it will make the Shea Butter whippy and smooth.

-5. Add completed DIY Shea Butter Moisturizer mixture to storage container
+5. Add completed DIY Shea Butter Moisturizer mixture to a storage container

 How Does This DIY Shea Butter Moisturizer Help Natural Hair?